 Why should I buy the Xbox One X?

 The brand-new Xbox One X is described as being the most powerful games console on sale, and closer to a gaming PC wrapped in a user-friendly box.
 Think of it as the equivalent to road-legal race car and you’re on the right lines.

 With the ability to display games in fancy 4K HDR, along with 76% more CPU power than the regular Xbox One, this is a serious piece of kit.
 It’s also more powerful than the PlayStation PS4 Pro, and packs a 4K Blu-Ray player to watch the latest movies.
 Oh, and if you’re done with discs, it’ll also happily stream Netflix and Amazon Video in 4K as well.

-Performance doesn’t come cheap, with the Xbox One X retailing at £449 in the UK.
-Microsoft also offers the cheaper £199 One S, which can still play all the same games but lacks the ultimate processing power of its bigger brother.
+Performance doesn’t come cheap, with the Xbox One X still retailing at £412 in the UK, despite being a year old.
+Microsoft also offers the cheaper £206 One S 1TB, which can still play all the same games but lacks the ultimate processing power of its bigger brother.
 Games for both average around £40-60.